cdl-geneseo/geneseo-dictionary/B/Bad-Loaf.md

 # Bad-Loaf

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bad-Loaf

 Created by  Zachary Arthur, last modified by  Unknown User (kla8) on Nov 20, 2012

 n.
 Bad Experience &quot;One can experience the bad-loaf, if said one failed an important exam.&quot; Also see ''good-loaf'' and ''sugar-loaf''.
 F89 NN-Obs.
 F92Obsolete- 2012. -K.Andryshak